chromaui/learnstorybook.com/content/angular/en/screen.md

   })
   .add('error', () => {
     return {
-      template: `<inbox-screen></inbox-screen>`,
+      template: `<pure-inbox-screen [error]="error"></pure-inbox-screen>`,
+      props: {
+        error: 'Something!',
+      },
     };
   });
 ```

-We see that although the `default` story works just fine (because we have default data in our store), we have an issue in the `error` story, because the `error` field is connected to the store itself and we can't just modify it from outside.
-We need to dispatch an action on the store.
+We see that our stories are broken now.
+This is due to the fact that both depend on our store and, even though, we're using a "pure" component for the error both stories still need the context.

 ![Broken inbox](/broken-inboxscreen.png)